 By 2014 his work had appeared in The AV Club, Neo-Opsis Science Fiction Magazine, The Detroit News, The Toledo Blade, Hustler, and Playboy.
 (And just for clarification, he submitted jokes and short humor pieces to Hustler and Playboy, not photos for centerfold layouts, so don't get excited.)

-In 2018, frustrated that many of his stories and novel proposals weren’t being published, he tried his hand at crime fiction.
-That summer and autumn he wrote "This Used to be a Quiet Town," "From Green to Red," "A Drive-by on Chalmers Road?" and "K. O'Connor," the first four stories in a series dubbed The Midport Mysteries.
+In 2018, after working in the journalism field for many years, McHone wrote "This Used to be a Quiet Town," "From Green to Red," "A Drive-by on Chalmers Road?" and "K. O'Connor," the first four stories in a series dubbed The Midport Mysteries.
 All of these stories found homes in the pages of Mystery Weekly, Ellery Queen, Mystery Tribune, and are forthcoming in Sherlock Holmes Mystery Magazine and Alfred Hitchcock's Mystery Magazine.

 F.A.Q.
 (Friggin' Annoying Questions)